 The White Hills Park Trust has enjoyed a long-standing relationship with the University of Nottingham’s School of Education and we are proud to have contributed to the training of new generations of professionals as they come into teaching.

-The White Hills Park Trust is a Trust of two school sites, incorporating Alderman White School (11-16) and Bramcote College (11-16) and Bramcote College Sixth Form.
+The White Hills Park Trust is a Trust of five school sites, incorporating Alderman White School (secondary); Bramcote College (secondary with sixth form); John Clifford Primary School; The Florence Nightingale Academy (primary); Springbank Academy (primary).
 Our ethos sees us firmly rooted in the communities which we serve and we feel we are a bright example of what small schools can offer when they work together as a Trust.
 At both Alderman White School (approx. 600 students) and Bramcote College (approx. 700 students) we are proud to provide our students with the support and understanding typical of small schools, in which every student is known well by their teachers and treated as an individual aspiring to achieve their best.
 We are also in the fortunate position of being able to work together to offer GCSE and A Level students a diverse range of subjects, which wouldn’t be possible if we weren’t a part of a Trust.
 We feel we are unique in offering all of the benefits of smaller community based schools with the advantages of larger establishments.